Minimal Surfaces in Hyperbolic 3-manifolds: Introduction

 \

 \

-Infinite volume complete hyperbolic $3$-manifolds can be divided into two classes: {\em Geometrically finite} and {\em geometrically infinite}.
-The class of the manifold is determined by its ends.
-In particular, if $M$ is an infinite volume hyperbolic $3$-manifold, then there is a compact codimension-$0$ submanifold $\C_M$, {\em compact core}, where $M\simeq int(\C_M)$ (See Figure \ref{endsfig}).
+An infinite volume hyperbolic $3$-manifold $M$ contains compact codimension-$0$ submanifold $\C_M$, {\em compact core}, where $M\simeq int(\C_M)$ (See Figure \ref{endsfig}).
 Then, the ends of $M$ can be thought as the components of $M-\C_M$ (assuming no cusps).
 Hence, if $\partial \C_M=S_1\cup...\cup S_k$, then each end $\E_i\simeq S_i\times (0,\infty)$ by Marden's Tameness Conjecture \cite{Ag,CG}.

-We call an end $\E_i$ geometrically finite, if $S_i$ can be chosen convex surface, and $\E_i$ can be foliated by equidistant surfaces $\{S_i^t\}$.
-The geometry of these ends are very simple, as the equidistant surfaces from $\partial \C_M$ in $M-\C_M$ are convex surfaces flaring out to infinity.
-This is why this case is called geometrically finite.
-If all ends of $M$ is geometrically finite, then we call the manifold $M$ is {\em geometrically finite}.
-Equivalently, $M$ is geometrically finite if the convex core $\cc(M)$ has finite volume.
-Otherwise, we call $M$ is geometrically infinite, i.e if there exists an end which is not geometrically finite.
-The existence of minimal surfaces in most geometrically finite cases is straightforward as the area minimizing representative of any homology class must stay in the compact convex core.

-Therefore, the interesting case is when $M$ contains a geometrically infinite end.
-In this case, the convex core is no longer compact, and contains all the geometrically infinite ends.
-The reason why this case is subtle is that the area minimizing sequence of surfaces can escape to infinity.
-Hence, the standard techniques do not apply here.

-There are two classes of geometrically infinite ends: {\em Bounded geometry} and {\em unbounded geometry}.
-We call an end $\E_i$ has bounded geometry if there is a positive lower bound for injectivity radius.
-We call an end $\E_i$ has unbounded geometry otherwise.
-The crucial distinction between bounded and unbounded geometry is that in the ends with unbounded geometry, there exists a sequence of short geodesics $\{\alpha_n\}$ where $|\alpha_n|\searrow 0$ and $\alpha_n$ escapes to infinity.
+The type of such an infinite volume hyperbolic $3$-manifold $M$ is determined by the geometry of these ends.
+There are two classes: {\em Geometrically finite} and {\em geometrically infinite}.
+Geometrically infinite ends split into two subclasses depending on the existence of positive injectivity radius bound: \textit{Bounded Geometry} and \textit{Unbounded Geometry}.
+A basic review on this tree classification of hyperbolic $3$-manifolds is given in Section \ref{sec-HypMan}.

 Before stating our main result, we need to define {\em exceptional manifolds}: